kepra3/kp_dadi/README.md

 [(Gutenkunst et el.
 2009)](https://dx.plos.org/10.1371/journal.pgen.1000695).

-The scripts presented here were altered from the original dadi [scripts](https://bitbucket.org/gutenkunstlab/dadi/src/master/).
+The scripts presented here were altered from the original dadi [scripts](https://bitbucket.org/gutenkunstlab/dadi/src/master/) and are written for ease of interpretation.
 This workflow has followed the advice offered by Ryan Gutenkunst on the [dadi-user google group](https://groups.google.com/g/dadi-user).
+Code was written for the manuscript, [Prata et al., 2022]() published in *Molecular Ecology* (checkout: dc97a7f on *3 June 2021*).

 **Note:** this workflow is for datasets created through reduced representation methods (GBS, ddRAD, RAD, etc.) and which do not have a reference genome.
 The scripts can be used on this type of data or customised to fit other analysis